 Many injuries are preventable.
 The use of motor vehicle seat belts and bicycle helmets are two key ways in which youth injuries can be prevented.
-There were no gender differences in seatbelt use or helmet use.

-Sixty-seven percent of students in this area always wore a seatbelt when riding in a motor vehicle, similar to the provincial rate.
+Similar to the province as a whole, 65% of students always wore a seatbelt when riding in a motor vehicle

+The most common location for getting injured was at a sports facility or field (36%, similar to the provincial rate).

-Sixty-three percent of students rode a bicycle in the past year, below the provincial rate of 71%.
-Among these students, 25% always wore a bike helmet and 35% never wore one.
+Eighty percent of students rode a bicycle in the past year, above the provincial rate of 71%.
+Among these students, 21% always wore a bike helmet and 34% never wore one.
 As students got older, they were less likely to wear a helmet.
+Males and females were equally likely to wear a helmet.